-The Career Center subscribes to the National Association of Colleges and Employers (NACE) Principles for ethical practice.
-For additional information see NACE Principles for Professional Practice.
+The Career Center subscribes to the National Association of Colleges and Employers (NACE) guidelines for ethical practice.
+For additional information see NACE Principles for Ethical Professional Practice.
 In addition, the Career Center adheres to the Family Education Rights and Privacy Act (FERPA).
 For information about FERPA as it relates to the disclosure of student information, visit FERPA Primer: The Basics and Beyond.

 Employers are asked to provide hiring information on UTEP students and recent graduates.
 The information will be used by the institution for continuous improvement.